asyncapi/generator/docs/template-development.md

 Render engines are actually responsible for generating–code, documentation, markdown, diagrams, or anything else you may have specified to be generated as output.
 AsyncAPI templates support multiple render engines including both [Nunjucks](nunjucks-render-engine.md) and [React](react-render-engine.md).

 Each rendering engine has its own process and unique set of features, uniquely affecting how you write templates.
-While you're free to use the render engine of your choice, we recommend using the React render engine for your projects.
+While you are free to use the render engine of your choice, we recommend using the React render engine for your projects.

 > The [AsyncAPI React SDK](https://github.com/asyncapi/generator-react-sdk) is a set of components/functions that use React as a render engine in the Generator.

 ## Hooks

 [Hooks](hooks.md) enable templates to perform multiple tasks.
 Hooks are fractions of code that can be added to your template.
+In the template, they must be stored in the `hooks` directory under the template directory.
+They can also be stored in other modules and external libraries and configured inside the template.
 They can be plugged into the generation process to perform multiple actions. _(Example: a hook that generates a pdf after the generation process is completed)_

 **Templates** can perform multiple actions _before_ or _after_ the generation process with the help of **hooks**.